immutables/immutables.github.io/immutable.md

 + `java.util.NavigableMap<K, V>`

-Without ordering annotation, ordered sets and maps attributes will be generated as regular attributes to support costruction with custom comparators etc.
+Without ordering annotation, ordered sets and maps attributes will be generated as regular attributes to support construction with custom comparators etc.

 All mentioned above collection types could be also declared as Guava's immutable collections `com.google.common.collect.Immutable*`.
 Please note that other collection implementations like `java.util.ArrayList` will not be recognized as special collection attribute.